SundownSupper/Kismet-Wifi-Pineapple/README.md

-I have the 5ghz add-on also to the pineapple so I will have extra wireless sources.
+I have the 5ghz add-on and the glonass VK-172 gps usb dongle to the pineapple so I will have extra wireless sources and gps capabilities.
 Change your set-up accordingly.

 Autokismet.sh is the bash script I use for the pineapple when im ready to go!
 Or save it to the button script for easy acsess